AlbertBrand/slidev-addon-tldraw/README.md

 Now, start the slideshow in development mode.
 Navigate to the slide, add new shapes etc. The diagram content will be saved under the `public` folder and a reference is created automatically in the existing slide.

-Note that some `tldraw` options are disabled (for now).
-The addon makes a tradeoff between features and simplicity.

 ## Example for existing tldraw diagrams

 Create a `public` folder, store the tldraw diagram in it and reference it in the slide: